 Rank > 5 is a predicted non binder

-Similarity features based on the predicted binding cores and the respective ranks, was evaluated by both BLOSUM50 score and % identity.
+Similarity features based on the predicted binding cores, was evaluated by both BLOSUM50 score and % identity.
 These similarity features include:

 Similarity between the best ranking binding cores for each peptide in a set across all seven HLA class II alleles.